tdreid/rjay/README.md

 - Change the logging name of your application in `/bin/www`
 - Give your project a `name` and `version` in `package.json`
 - Replace or update this README.md file
-- Build the best app ever!
+- Build the best slim experiment ever!